borntohonk/suppository/README.md

 For publishing you're going to want to put your github api personal token under .ghtoken and have it set up as GH_TOKEN_PATH in i.e. .bashrc

+Payload.bin within the resulting release archive is "Lockpick_RCM" forked and altered to boot "/atmosphere/reboot_payload.bin" instead of deriving keys.
+It's basically just used as a chainloader, to remove the need to flash dongle/ update payload on phone on rekado, etc.
 ---

 pre-requisites: